Gains in Utilities Shares Boost S&P 500

 Meanwhile, technology stocks erased early gains, putting pressure on major U.S. stock indexes.

-Earlier Monday, data from the Commerce Department showed demand for long-lasting factory goods declined in May for the second straight month.
+U.S. government bond prices and dividend-paying stocks rose after data from the Commerce Department showed demand for long-lasting factory goods declined in May for the second-straight month.

-U.S. government bonds strengthened, sending the yield on the 10-year Treasury note down to 2.127%, according to Tradeweb, from 2.146% Friday.
-Yields fall as prices rise.
+Recent inflation figures have been lackluster, raising concerns that further disappointing data could damp U.S. growth and change the Federal Reserve's outlook for raising interest rates this year and next, some analysts said.

-That spilled over into dividend-paying stocks.
-Utilities shares in the S&P 500 rose 1.2%, leading gains in the broader index.
+"You wouldn't be buying utilities stocks if you thought that rates were going to rise significantly," said John Serrapere, director of research for Arrow Funds.

 Continue Reading Below